Texas power grid sees record-breaking demand during heatwave - Up News Info

 Article content

-That unrelenting period of extreme weather caused the Electric Reliability Council of Texas (ERCOT), which operates the grid in most of the state, to project power use will reach 74,711 megawatts (MW) on Monday evening and 76,875 MW on Aug.
+That unrelenting period of extreme weather caused the Electric Reliability Council of Texas (ERCOT), which operates the grid in most of the state, to project power use will reach 74,668 megawatts (MW) on Monday, 74,753 MW on Aug.
+1 and 76,908 MW on Aug.
 2.

-Those peaks would be the highest so far in 2021 and, if correct, next week’s forecast would top the grid’s all-time high of 74,820 MW in August 2019.
+Those peaks would be the highest so far in 2021 and, if correct, next week’s forecasts would top the grid’s all-time high of 74,820 MW in August 2019.

 One megawatt can power around 200 homes on a hot summer day.

-Millions of people were left without power during a deadly winter storm in the state in February that exposed the vulnerability of the electric grid in Texas.
-Prices soared in February as an unusually large amount of generation shut due mostly to freezing gas wells and pipes and frozen wind turbines.
+Millions of Texans were left without power during a deadly winter storm in February when ERCOT imposed rotating outages to prevent an uncontrolled collapse of the grid after an unusually large amount of generation shut due mostly to freezing gas wells and pipes.

-While real-time power prices were still in the $20s per megawatt hour (MWh) so far on Monday, traders noted that it was early, and prices will rise as temperatures climb.
-In the day-ahead market, prices averaged over $400 during one hour this afternoon.
+While real-time power prices were only in the $70s per megawatt hour (MWh) so far on Monday, traders noted that it was early, and prices will likely rise as temperatures climb.

 On-peak power at the ERCOT North hub